mackenziet7/ao3-epub-to-odt/README.md

 - **Windows 10 or 11**
 - **LibreOffice** installed at the default location (`C:\Program Files\LibreOffice`)
   - Download from [libreoffice.org](https://www.libreoffice.org/download/download-libreoffice/)
+  - This program works best with the newest verison of LibreOffice

 That's it for the `.exe`.
 If running from source, you also need Python 3.10+ with PyQt6 installed.